Dalton City, Illinois

 Dalton City is a village in Moultrie County, Illinois, United States.
-It is in the center of the state near the Macon County line, located along Route 121 at its intersection with Route 128 and between the larger villages of Bethany and Mount Zion.
-The population was 544 at the 2010 census, nearly 200 more than were present there during the 1960 census.
+It is in the center of the state near the Macon County line.
+The population was 454 at the 2020 census, down from 544 in 2010.

+History

 Dalton City was incorporated as a village on September 15, 1877.
 The village was the birthplace of Henry Gleason, a 20th-century ecologist and taxonomist.